Fertility Awareness Methods (FAM)

 - People with ovaries* are fertile through their ability to release mature eggs from the ovaries that can be fertilized be sperm.
 They are born with every egg they will ever have.
 They start to release those eggs around their first period (at puberty, ages 9-14 years) and are only fertile (can become pregnant) on certain days of their cycle.

-- See How Pregnancy Happens for details.
+- See the How Pregnancy Happens info page for details [Link].

 What happens during the fertility cycle?

 - A fertility cycle for a person with ovaries (sometimes called menstrual cycle) is the time from the first day of bleeding (their period) to the day before they start their next period.

 - While 28 days is often used to describe a “normal” cycle length, a regular cycle can actually range from 23-35 days.
 Only 15% of people have a 28-day cycle.